Institute of Chartered Accountants of Scotland

 The Institute of Chartered Accountants of Scotland (ICAS) is the world's first professional body of Chartered Accountants (CAs).
-It is a regulator, educator, influencer and thought leader.

-ICAS act as a thought leader and voice of the professional business community.
+ICAS act as a voice of the professional business community.
 Although other British accounting bodies use the title Chartered Accountant, the CA designation is unique to ICAS in the UK.

 ICAS has more than 21,000 members and students worldwide.
-ICAS provides support, advice and services to its CAs throughout their professional lives.
-ICAS members are business advisors, business leaders and entrepreneurs.
-They play leading roles in 80% of the FTSE 100 companies.
+ICAS members are business advisors, business owners and entrepreneurs.
+They play roles in 80% of the FTSE 100 companies.
 Half of ICAS members are based in Scotland; the other half work in England and around the globe.

 History

 The Institute of Chartered Accountants of Scotland (ICAS) is the world's first professional body of accountants, receiving its Royal Charter in 1854.
 The institute originated from: